 The main aim of the Modern Languages Department is to realise every pupil's linguistic potential at each stage of their progression through the school.
-Flexibility, tracking and streaming allow us to identify strengths and weaknesses and ensure that pupils are being taught at an appropriate level, depending on their ability.
-All pupils study French to GCSE level and the most able can study up to three (French, German and Spanish) and very occasionally four, should they commit themselves to a language in one of their Activity sessions.
+Flexibility and tracking allow us to identify strengths and weaknesses and ensure that pupils are being taught at an appropriate differentiated level, depending on their ability.